eme64/blog/_posts/2024-12-24-Intro-to-C2-Part02.md

 Finally, `AddNode::IdealIL` does `return MulNode::make(mul_in, add, bt);`, which gives us `a * 303`.
 This is the `51 MulI` with the `303` constant input we have set the watchpoint for earlier.

-Note: it took me a long time to get comfortable stepping arount the C2 code with rr, and tracing around such graph transformations.
+Note: it took me a long time to get comfortable stepping around the C2 code with rr, and tracing around such graph transformations.
 So do not be discouraged if this feels hard to replicate.
 It helped me a lot to draw IR graphs on paper, and map out the different steps.

  I also want to mention here that I only presented one possible way to find out where the constant folding was done with rr.
  There are many other tricks to achieve this with rr, for example, by finding out where a new node with a certain index was created.
- I will not go into that further now but I will possibly follow up with a blog post about common rr tricks at some point.
+ I will not go into that further now, but I will possibly follow up with a blog post about common rr tricks at some point.

 **Exercises for the Reader**